The au pair programme

 What is an au pair?

 An au pair is usually a person aged between 18 and 30 who provides childcare assistance in exchange for weekly pocket money.
-Au pairs usually come to England for a cultural exchange and to improve their English.
+Au pairs usually travel for a cultural exchange and to improve their chosen language skills.

 You will be treated as part of the host family; you will have your own bedroom and have all food provided.